 The general setup of the simulation is depicted in Figure 7 below and obtained through the following steps:

-1 Depending on the operational characteristics extracted from the relevant recommendation or report, the victim receiver is randomly positioned according to a uniform distribution between a minimum and a maximum altitude above ground level.
+1 Depending on the operational characteristics extracted from the relevant recommendation or reportITU-R Recommendation or Report, the victim receiver is randomly positioned according to a uniform distribution between a minimum and a maximum altitude above ground level.
 The pointing direction of its antenna is also uniformly distributed in its scanning range, as well as the operating channel that is chosen in the tuning range.

 2 Interfering clusters are uniformly deployed inside the simulation volume.
-The simulation volume is defined as the space volume surrounding the victim in which interfering clusters are deployed.
-We make the assumption that, in such a frequency band, beyond horizon propagation modes can be neglected.
+The simulation volume is defined as the space volume surrounding the victim in which interfering clusters are deployed..
 Therefore, the simulation volume can be defined as the spherical cap whose base’s radius is the sum of the victim’s radio horizon and the interferer’s radio horizon when flying at maximum height and whose height corresponds to the maximum flying altitude of interfering clusters as defined in Section 5 of this report.

 Each cluster is representing an operational scenario.
-A discussion on the number of clusters to be rolled out will be led in Section 5 of this report.
+A discussion on the number of clusters to be rolled out will be led in Section 5 of this Rreport.
 The freqeuncy channel of each terminal within is chosen randomly within the tuning range.
 However, within a cluster the channels of the terminals should not overlap to avoid self interference.
 The transmit power of each terminal is chosen in such a way that the target C/N is achieved.

 3 Interfering clusters are uniformly deployed inside the simulation volume.
 As explained further above, each cluster is composed of a number of ADTs and GDTs that communicate with one another according to the scenarios depicted in Section 7 of WDPDN Report [AMS non-safety characteristics].
 In the example given in Figure 7, each cluster comprises 4 ADTs (tagged 1 to 4 in Figure 7) that are connected in pairs through a so-called “wanted link” (tagged black in Figure 7).
 ADT 1 is connected to 1’ through link I and 2 to 2’ through link II.
-Note that this example does not reflect any of the operational scenarios considered in Section 5 of this report.
+Note that this example does not reflect any of the operational scenarios considered in Section 5 of this Rreport.

 4 To each wanted link in each interfering cluster corresponds a so-called “unwanted path” (tagged red in Figure 7).
 For instance, to the wanted link I in cluster #1 corresponds the inerfering link I. Each of these interfering paths produces a single interference level Isingle at the victim receiver.